oskarhane/suber/README.md

 ### <a id="applyMiddleware"></a> `applyMiddleware(fn)`
 Add middleware to Suber.
 All messages on all channels gets passed to the middleware.
+Function1 are called when applying the middleware anf gives access to the `send` method the the bus.
+The `originObject` should only be used when a middleware is used to send all message into Redux, and a Redux middleware created with `createReduxMiddleware` in combination.
+This stops actions from being sent in an infinite loop.
+See test files for example usages.
+Function2 are called on every message passing through the bus.

 #### Arguments
-- `fn: Function(channel, message, source)` The function to be called with every message on the bus.
+- `fn: Function1(send, originObject) => Function2(channel, message, source)` The function to be called with every message on the bus.

 #### Returns `void`